phan/phan/README.md

 # Features

-Phan is able to perform the following kinds of analysis.
+Phan is able to perform the following kinds of analysis:

 * Check that all methods, functions, classes, traits, interfaces, constants, properties and variables are defined and accessible.
 * Check for type safety and arity issues on method/function/closure calls.